GreenHamze/QR-Battleship-V2/README.md

 After v1 was presented, three concerns about the architecture were raised:

 1. **No real separation of concerns.** The project was built like a developer would write it, not like an architect would design it.
 UI, state, and decision logic were entangled.
-2. **No real mediator.** CPEE was technically between the UI and the backend, but it was orchestrating at too high a level — the backend was making most of the interesting decisions.
+2. **No real mediator.** CPEE was technically between the UI and the backend, but it was orchestrating at too high a level, the backend was making most of the interesting decisions.
 3. **Computer logic should be swappable without touching backend code.** Because the computer's strategy lived inside the backend's `ensure-player-turn` endpoint, swapping strategies required editing the Node.js source.

 A fourth, related observation: **the CPEE log should tell you everything without needing Celonis.** In v1, the log read "called `ensure-player-turn` → got result back."
 The interesting decisions (whose turn, where to shoot, did someone win) were inside the backend, invisible to CPEE's log.